Date: July 2, 2010

 2. Update to Ltr to Internal Revenue Service dated June 30, 2009, Subject: "Reporting Fraud"

-Tax avoidance and tax credit fraud on unearned gains thru Oklahoma's "Capital Formation Incentive Act" tax credit programs.
+Tax evasion and tax credit fraud on unearned gains thru Oklahoma's "Capital Formation Incentive Act" tax credit programs.
 Oklahoma Tax Commission: and

 A. First State Bank Altus OK, Altus Venture: affiliates, operatives and beneficiaries.